Introduction

 - Retry logic

-Why clitest?
+Why CLI/test?

-powerful, allowing you to express complex test scenarios without extra noise.
+CLI/test makes it easy to write and maintain tests for command-line applications.
+Its syntax is designed to be concise, human-readable, and powerful, allowing you to express complex test scenarios without extra noise.

 Installation